TriggeredP/CruS-Death-Mech/README.md

 ## Install
-To install mod, you will need the [Cruelty Squad Mod Loader](https://github.com/CruS-Modding-Infrastructure/crus-modloader) Then download the file from the release and unzip it along the way:
+To install mod, you will need the [Cruelty Squad Mod Loader](https://github.com/CruS-Modding-Infrastructure/crus-modloader) Then download the file from the release (NOT FROM CODE -> DOWNLOAD ZIP) and unzip it along the way:
 `%appdata%\Godot\app_userdata\Cruelty Squad\mods\`

 ## Usage